 At CRT, we believe that renting a refrigerated trailer is about more than simply having a quality cooling unit.
 Unlike some refrigerated trailer rental companies, we incorporate friendly, helpful customer service into every transaction we complete.
 That way, our clients know that they're in good hands every time they call our office and have peace of mind that their business won't suffer due to lack of communication.

-When you boil it down to the basics, Walterboro Refrigerated Trailer has become successful in South Carolina because we truly care about our customer's needs and go out of our way to ensure those needs are met.
+When you boil it down to the basics, Walterboro, SC Refrigerated Trailer has become successful in Walterboro, SC because we truly care about our customer's needs and go out of our way to ensure those needs are met.

 We offer trailer rentals for both refrigerators and freezers, which are perfect for a number of industries and uses, including the following: